 (See also: How to Find an Apartment in Chiang Mai)

-Problem was, in keeping with my pattern of counter-intuitive living in Ubud and Chiang Mai, we also didn’t rent scooters, which is how everybody in this part of the world gets around.
+The problem with living rurally was, in keeping with my pattern of counter-intuitive living in Ubud and Chiang Mai, we also didn’t rent scooters, which is how everybody in this part of the world gets around.
 Given my own experience in a near-fatal accident in Grenada, and my boyfriend’s total lack of experience on two wheels, it just didn’t seem like a good idea.
 Besides which, we like to walk, we didn’t figure we’d need to visit the hustle and bustle of central Hoi An that much, and we could always Uber for about $2 each way.

 Given our lack of scooters, our choice of rural neighbourhood was a mistake.
 We found ourselves isolated – logistically, culturally, and gastronomically.